ghaziafa/ghaziafa/README.md

 🔍 My projects focus on finding patterns in complex data, building clean data pipelines, and communicating insights in a clear and accessible way for both technical and non-technical audiences.

-🛠️ **Skills:** Python (pandas, matplotlib, seaborn, scikit-learn) · SQL (T-SQL, MySQL) · Power BI · Data Cleaning · EDA · API Integration · Web Scraping
+🛠️ **Skills:** Python (pandas, matplotlib, seaborn, scikit-learn) · SQL · Power BI · Data Cleaning · EDA · API Integration

 📍 Based in Germany | Open to **Junior Data Analyst** and **Data Science Trainee** roles